 I've turned my focus to actively pursuing my dream to write books and in addition to my first published in 2016, Clarence and Faye, and a newly released cookbook in April 2021, Delicious Family Favorites: modern homestyle cooking, I have several other projects currently in the works.

-Along with my dear family, husband Steve and our three children, I appreciate and savor the slower pace of life in Wisconsin's magnificent Northwoods, where the clear night sky sparkles like an ocean of diamonds and the mesmerizing northern lights silently dance overhead.
+When not writing, I savor the slower pace of life in Wisconsin's magnificent Northwoods, where the clear night sky sparkles like an ocean of diamonds and the mesmerizing northern lights silently dance overhead.